PhD, Johns Hopkins Bloomberg School of Public Health, 2009

 Honors and Awards

 Excellence in Advising Award.
-Johns Hopkins Center for Global Health, 2011.
+Johns Hopkins Center for Global Health, 2011 and 2018.

 SOURCE faculty community service award.
 Johns Hopkins Bloomberg School of Public Health.
 2010.